 However, because of Texas’ strict medical malpractice laws, to have a good case a physician’s diagnosis error must lead to incorrect treatment, delayed treatment, or no treatment at all, AND the patient suffered significant life-altering consequences or death as a result.

-If you or a loved one has suffered increased illness, complications, or death because a physician’s failure to diagnose or incorrect diagnosis, a skilled medical malpractice attorney or wrongful death lawyer from San Antonio can help answer your questions, and give you the guidance you need.
+If you or a loved one has suffered increased illness, complications, or death because a physician’s failure to diagnose or incorrect diagnosis, a skilled medical malpractice attorney in San Antonio can help answer your questions, and give you the guidance you need.

 The Barrus medical malpractice law firm fights, one patient at a time, to hold doctors, staff, and hospitals accountable for the quality of care provided to their patients.
 We fight to protect the rights of patients and their families when medical negligence and failed or incorrect diagnosis have caused irreparable harm or death.
 Our aggressive representation of victims of medical malpractice helps ensure our clients get the best results possible in their cases.